amuhebwa/messenger-bot-tutorial/PreParty.md

-# 🤖 Creating your own Facebook Messenger Bot - Setup
+# 🤖 Create your own Facebook Messenger Bot - Setup

 This tutorial is based on the following tutorials: